gear-foundation/academy/docs/03-intermediate/03-wait-wake-system/handle-reply-wait-wake.md

 }
 ```

-To gain a comprehensive understanding of the process, let's incorporate debugging into our program.
+To gain a comprehensive understanding of the process, let's incorporate debugging into the program.

 ```rust
 #[no_mangle]